MysteriousJ/Joystick-Input-Examples/README.md

 # Joystick Input Examples
 This guide aims to provide everything you need to know about implementing joystick input in PC games.
 Prerequisites: familiarity with [Windows programming](https://en.wikibooks.org/wiki/Windows_Programming/Handles_and_Data_Types) and C-style C++.

 The `src` folder contains small example programs to illustrate implementation details.
 You can build the Windows examples in Visual Studio by opening `Joystick Input Examples.sln` in the `vs` folder, or by running `build.bat` with a Visual Studio developer command line.
-The `combined` example uses RawInput and XInput to demostrate a more complete Windows implementation.
+The `combined` example uses RawInput and XInput to demonstrate a more complete Windows implementation.
 You can build the Linux examples by running `make`.

 Special thanks to Handmade Network for fostering a community that values exploring details, as well as Martins for sharing his limitless knowledge.